You want smart political talk without the meltdowns?

 And in Joe Biden's case, it's pretty easy to do.

-But Sean, let me ask you this.
+But, Sean, let me ask you this.

 And I thought I'd never ever see this.

-I mean, look what they doing.
+I mean, look what they're doing.

 And then we got people supposed to be working for us.

-I'm whoa, I don't want to hear talk.
+I don't want to hear talk.

-I want to go walk.
+I want to walk.

-Here's the thing, eight big time.
+Here's the thing, big time.

-But the people in the Commonwealth of Virginia and New Jersey do.
+You and I don't have a chance tomorrow, but the people in the Commonwealth of Virginia and New Jersey do.

 And I hope they take advantage.